nikhiljangid120/Todo/README.md

-It's a basic todo app done under by virtual internship
+It's a basic todo app done under by virtual internship!